Amarnathcdj/CreditCardGenerator/README.md

 ## 💻 About the project

-Credit Card Generator is a program maked used python, where you can generate credit card numbers.
+Credit Card Generator is a program made with python, where you can generate credit card numbers.
 Algorithm and idea taken from:

 [Cielo Developers](https://developercielo.github.io/tutorial/artigos#n%C3%BAmeros-de-cart%C3%B5es)